StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.3-v0.1.5
+This version, once tagged/published in METADATA, will be kept as the Github branch Stan-j0.3-v0.1.6

 ## What's new

+### Version 0.1.6

+1. Two more notebooks have been added in the Examples/Notebooks directory, StanBernoulliJB includes notebook cells with explanations and some introductory notes.
+2. Removed an earlier addition to runtests.jl needed for testing on JuliaBox.
+Caused problems in tests on pkg.julialang.org.
+3. The runtests.jl script now reports which version is being tested.

 ### Version 0.1.5

 1. Demonstrate running Stan on JuliaBox.
-A Notebook example has been added in the Examples/Notebook directory.
+A notebook example has been added in the Examples/Notebook directory.

 ### Version 0.1.4